mxcrml/markdown-html-editor/README.md

 - **Live Preview**: View the HTML-rendered output of your Markdown instantly.
 - **Clipboard Support**: Paste content directly from your clipboard into the Markdown editor.
 - **Copy Functionality**: Easily copy the Markdown, HTML, or the previewed content to your clipboard with a single click.
+- **Customizable Turndown Options**: Adjust conversion settings for HTML to Markdown conversion via a user-friendly options panel.
+- **Persistent Preferences**: Your Turndown settings are saved and loaded automatically using `localStorage`.
 - **Dark/Light Mode Toggle**: Switch between light and dark themes using the toggle button, which dynamically updates its label based on the current mode.

 ## Installation